 Ether Lipids

 Lipids with ether bonds to long-chain alkyl or alkenyl moieties as well as ester bonds to fatty acids are common in nature as constituents of membrane lipids.
 Usually, the ether bond is in position sn-1 of the glycerol moiety of glycerophospholipids in animal tissues, protozoa and anaerobic bacteria, and only occasionally is it present in non-polar lipids.
-Ether lipids are major components in the Archaea, albeit with differing stereochemistry, but not in plants and fungi, or in facultative and aerobic bacteria (except for Myxobacteria), although they are important constituents of membranes in anaerobic bacteria.
-At one time, ether lipids were considered to be little more than a biological novelty, differing little in function from the fully acylated equivalents, although they comprise nearly 20% of the human phospholipidome.
-Then, findings of elevated levels of such lipids in cancer tissues, followed by the discovery of distinctive ether lipids, such as platelet-activating factor and glycosylphosphatidylinositol anchors for proteins (with their own web pages here) with important biological activities, stimulated research interest.
+Ether lipids are major components in the Archaea, albeit with differing stereochemistry, but not in plants and fungi, or in facultative and aerobic bacteria (except for Myxobacteria), although they are major constituents of membranes in anaerobic bacteria.
+At one time, ether lipids were considered to be little more than a novelty, differing little in function from the fully acylated equivalents, although they comprise nearly 20% of the human phospholipidome.
+Then, findings of elevated levels of such lipids in cancer tissues, followed by the discovery of ether lipids with distinctive biological properties, such as platelet-activating factor and glycosylphosphatidylinositol anchors for proteins (with their own web pages here), stimulated research interest.

 1. Basic Chemistry